Bucky24/jsbehave/README.md

 # jsbehave
 A module that allows an easy way to write browser based testing in Selenium

+# Usage

+In order to use this, you must have the webdriver for your chosen browser accessible in your path.
+For example, using Chrome:
+* Download chromedriver for your browser version
+* Move the binary to /usr/local/bin

 ## Operations

 `open <browser>`